Workshop Setup

 httpie

-Red Hat Single Sign-On can be deployed using either the Operator or the application template.
+Red Hat Single Sign-On can be deployed on OpenShift using either the Operator or the application template.

-The Operator performs a one-way synchronization of the CRs.
-If we modify a CR directly (for example, using oc) the changes show up in the Red Hat Single Sign-On admin console.
-However, if the same resource is modified using the admin console, those changes have no effect on the CR.
+The Operator performs one-way synchronization of custom resources.
+If a CR is modified directly (for example, using oc), the change appears in the Red Hat Single Sign-On admin console.
+However, modifications made in the console do not propagate back to the CR definition.

-If the Red Hat Single Sign-On fails during deployment, check if a LimitRange exists in the current Red Hat OpenShift project.
-Sometimes, the RHPDS environment automatically creates a LimitRange when a new project is created.
-Also, check the health check probes.
-The initial delay may require a higher value.
+If the Red Hat Single Sign-On deployment fails, check whether a LimitRange exists in the current OpenShift project.
+Some RHPDS environments automatically create a LimitRange when new projects are provisioned.
+Also verify the liveness and readiness probes — the initial delay may need to be increased.

-For this workshop, we assume that Red Hat Single Sign-On has been installed using the templates and imagestream method explained in 1.2.2 Deploying Red Hat Single Sign-On for Red Hat OpenShift using the templates.
-Additionally, for convenience and simplification purposes, we will depoy applications and services in the same project where Red Hat Single Sign-On is deployed.
+For this workshop, Red Hat Single Sign-On is assumed to be installed using the template and imagestream method described in Deploying Red Hat Single Sign-On for OpenShift using templates.
+Additionally, for convenience and simplicity, all applications and services will be deployed in the same OpenShift project as Red Hat Single Sign-On.

-Deploying Red Hat Single Sign-On for OpenShift using the Operator
+Deploying Red Hat Single Sign-On Using the Operator

 • Open a browser window and log in to the Red Hat OpenShift Container Platform web console.